Kuadrant/architecture/rfcs/0000-policy-machinery.md

 #### Annotations

 Use of annnotations to track back references from targeted objects to policies.
-This approach has bee slowly deprecated to favour the use of an in-memory directed acyclic graph (DAG) representing the relationship between network objects and policies[^6].
+This approach has been slowly deprecated to favour the use of an in-memory directed acyclic graph (DAG) representing the relationship between network objects and policies[^6].

 #### Bottom-up reconciliation